 Lab services are the foundation for diagnosing the underlying cause of diseases.
 When your clients need more than routine blood work, you need the complex lab tests available from Lehigh Valley Genomics, a reference lab offering specialty testing.
-The highly trained team offers a range of genetic and metabolic lab tests that target the cause of respiratory and gastrointestinal infections and determine the risk of developing serious conditions like cardiovascular disease.
+The highly trained team offers a range of genetic and metabolic molecular lab tests that target, for example, the cause of respiratory and gastrointestinal infections or determine the risk of developing serious conditions like cardiovascular disease.
 To learn more about expert reference lab services, call the office in Langhorne, Pennsylvania, or connect online today.

 Lehigh Valley Genomics is a high-complexity CLIA (Clinical Laboratory Improvement Amendments) laboratory staffed by an expert team with extensive specialized lab training.
 The lab is fully certified to conduct advanced genetic and molecular testing.

 As a premier reference lab, Lehigh Valley Genomics specializes in providing lab-to-lab requests from other facilities.

 The CLIA regulates lab testing and certifications.
 Three federal agencies manage the CLIA and ensure Lehigh Valley Genomics meets exceptional standards: the Food and Drug Administration, the Center for Medicaid Services, and the Centers for Disease Control and Prevention.

 Genetic testing analyzes the risk for heart disease.
 Inheriting a mutation in a single gene increases the likelihood of conditions like heart arrhythmias, cardiac tumors, heart valve disease, and pulmonary hypertension.

 Armed with information from genetic testing, physicians can advise patients of their risks and recommend preventive steps.

 Lehigh Valley Genomics offers genetic lab services for: